jesstunn/rscam-group2/README.md

 This runs a simulation with:
 - 2 sulci
-- Péclet number of 10
+- Peclet number of 10
 - Uptake parameter of 5

 ### Specifying Output Directory